 - Call of Duty

-- Call of Duty 4: Modern Warfare features this kind of effect when enemies are hit by gunfire, as does World At War.
+- Modern Warfare features this kind of effect when enemies are hit by gunfire, as does World At War.

 - World At War takes it too far, where shooting someone's limb produces massive amounts of blood and screams of pain.